-Item sets are an aggregation of items, similar to collections in previous versions of Omeka.
+Item sets are aggregations of items, similar to collections in Omeka Classic.
 In Omeka S, items may belong to any number of sets, and an item set can have any number of items.

-Item sets are managed via the Item Sets tab (stacked boxes) located in the left navigation of the admin dashboard.
+Item sets are managed via the Item Sets tab (the icon of three stacked boxes) located in the left navigation of the admin dashboard.

-In the upper right corner is the button to Add new item set.
+In the top right corner of the Item Sets screen is the button to Add new item set.

-To quickly see information about an item set, click on the view details button (ellipses) for the item set on the item sets browse page.
-This will open a drawer on the right hand side of the page with the item set’s Title, Visibility, and number of Items.
+To quickly see information about an item set, click on the Details button (the ellipsis icon) for the item set on the item sets browse page.
+This will open a column on the right hand side of the page with the item set’s title, visibility, and number of items.

 To view all the information for an item set, click on its name.
 On the item sets view page, there are tabs to see an item set’s Metadata and Linked Resources.
 On the right side of the item set’s view page is information about the date created, owner, and visibility.
 For item sets, visibility includes both whether the set is private or public and whether other users can add items to the set.